-This new film also tries to introduce a new subplot regarding software & technology, but it struggles to deliver any major reasoning or requirements as to why this has to be part of the film.
+This new film also tries to introduce a new subplot regarding software & technology.
+Still, it struggles to deliver any significant reasoning or requirements as to why this must be part of the film.
 If you also recall the latest James Bond film “Spectre”, they also had the same issue.
 We see our hero on a mission as the film moves back and forth to let us learn about the other forgettable subplot.
-In this movie, it’s Software creations that will change the world (along with the corny company name) and will cause many disasters to the world.
+In this movie, it’s Software creations that will change the world (along with the corny company name) and cause many disasters.
 Is this a Jason Bourne film?

 To make matters worse, Bourne’s reasoning for making an appearance is also nothing new or fresh; it is simply dull and dry.
-During the film, I thought that this has all been done before and the film writers, in my opinion, really didn’t put much effort into what could be exciting and fresh in 2016.
-The film’s trailer at 1st viewing had me passionate to see Matt Damon return, but I was shocked to find during the film that many shots and scenes from the film’s trailer didn’t make the final cut! (sneaky, sneaky).
+During the film, I thought that this had all been done before, and the film writers, in my opinion, really didn’t put much effort into what could be exciting and fresh in 2016.
+The film’s trailer at 1st viewing had me passionate to see Matt Damon return, but I was shocked to find during the film that many shots and scenes from the film’s trailer didn’t make the final cut!
+(Sneaky, sneaky).

 Matt Damon has always done well in the past, but now we all admit this series is seriously starting to struggle.
-What could have been a top film for the year or a best for the series has now been deemed as simply the worst within all 5 Bourne titles.
-To provide some credit, instead of sounding like a cranky critic, the biggest success within Jason Bourne is an incredible epic car chase scene.
-The rest of the film will leave the viewer with the words of “Oh, it was ok, not the worst film I’ve ever seen.”
+What could have been a top film for the year or a best for the series has now been deemed the worst within all five Bourne titles?
+To provide some credit, instead of sounding like a cranky critic, the most significant success within Jason Bourne is an incredible epic car chase scene.
+The rest of the film will leave the viewer with the words, “Oh, it was ok, not the worst film I’ve ever seen.”